purduerov/X18-Core/README.md

 ## Raspberry Pi

+The Raspberry Pi 4 on X17-Core uses the Ubuntu 22.04 LTS 64-bit Server Operating System.
+To change the OS or systems, flash the SD on the Raspberry Pi.

+### Flashing/Reflashing SD Card
+To flash/reflash a Raspberry Pi, you will need a micro SD with at minimum 16 GB.
+It is recommended to use an SD card with more space (X17 uses 64 GB).
+You will also require a device that has an SD card reader and has Raspberry Pi imager installed (version should not matter).
+Here is the link to install the Raspberry Pi imager: https://www.raspberrypi.com/software/.
+Insert the SD card into the device that write to it (may require an adapter).
+Choose the desired operating system, the current OS being used is Ubuntu 22.04 LTS 64-bit Server Operating System.
+You may need to look under ```Other general-purpose OS```.
+Choose the SD card as the storage device.
+It will prompt you to for customized settings, or you can click on the settings icon on the main page of the imager.
+Ensure that the ```Enable SSH``` is selected and that the username and password fields are set.
+For the ```Configure wireless LAN``` section, put in the name or SSID and password of the WiFi network.
+For X17, the name is ROS-2, and the password is ```yourmother```.
+The rest of the settings do not need to be configured unless desired.
+It may take a few minutes to write, but once done, the SD can be put into the Raspberry Pi SD slot when the Raspberry Pi is turned off.
+It may take a few minutes for the Raspberry Pi to initialize and connect to the WiFi network.
+Do not remove the SD card when the Raspberry Pi is operating.

 ### SSH into a Raspberry Pi
 The Raspberry Pi 4 should be turned on, indicated with a red LED by the USB-C power-in.
 Ensure that both the Raspberry Pi and the device that will be sshing into the Raspberry Pi are connected to the same WiFi network.
 You will need the IP address of the Raspberry Pi.
 To view all devices and their IP addresses on the current network, go to 192.168.1.1 in any browser.
 The username is admin and the password is Yourmother (very funny I know, but it's historial).
 Once logged into the network settings, go to the attached devices.
 There should be a list of devices and their IP addresses.
 To ssh into the Pi, run the command ```ssh pi@IP_ADDRESS```.
 Enter the password that the Raspberry Pi was given (should be ```pie``` for all).
 A direct ssh connection can be created through VS Code for an easier coding experience.

 ### Creating an GitHub ssh key for Raspberry Pi
+For the Raspberry Pi to interact with GitHub repositories, it requires a GitHub ssh key.
 This is the official guide for creating an ssh key on GitHub: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account

-The key will be tied to someone's account, but all of the commands in the guide above will be done on the Raspberry Pi itself.
+The key will be tied to someone's GitHub account, but all of the commands in the guide above will be done on the Raspberry Pi itself.